 Although the county auditor, recorder, and treasurer determine the salaries of their own deputies, within legal limits, the board of supervisors is required to certify the annual salary of each deputy to the county auditor.
 The board cannot certify a salary in excess of the amount authorized by law.
-The annual base salary of the first and second deputy officer of the office of auditor, treasurer, and recorder, the deputy in charge of the motor vehicle registration and title division, and the deputy in charge of driver's license issuance shall each be an amount not to exceed 85% of the annual base salary of each additional deputy shall be an amount not to exceed 80% of the principal officer's salary[lowa Code \$331.904(1)].
-Compensation for all extra help and clerks is fixed by the board of supervisors [lowa Code
+The annual base salary of the first and second deputy officer of the office of auditor, treasurer, and recorder, the deputy in charge of the motor vehicle registration and title division, and the deputy in charge of driver's license issuance shall each be an amount not to exceed 85% of the annual salary of the deputy's principal officer.
+In offices where more than two deputies are required, the annual base salary of each additional deputy shall be an amount not to exceed 80% of the principal officer's salary [lowa Code §331.904(1)].
+Compensation for all extra help and clerks is fixed by the board of supervisors [lowa Code §331.904(4)].